The Hope Sentamu Learning Trust is a company limited by guarantee and a charitable trust.

 Poppleton Ousebank Primary School

-Chair of Governors: John Wilkinson
+Chair of Governors: Alex Johnson

 Click here for a link to the Poppleton Ousebank Primary School Local Governing Committee